UPDATE on Ontario Personal Real Estate Corporations (PREC):

-Personal real estate corporations are close to becoming a reality in Ontario after the Government of Ontario’s introduction of new legislation (Trust in Real Estate Services Act (TRESA)) that will modernize the old Real Estate and Business Brokers Act, 2002 (REBBA).
-Essentially, this means that individual Ontario real estate agents will now be able to incorporate their business if the bill is passed into law, similar to other regulated professionals like doctors, accountants and lawyers.
+Personal real estate corporations are now a reality in Ontario after the Government of Ontario’s introduction of new legislation (Trust in Real Estate Services Act (TRESA)) that will modernize the old Real Estate and Business Brokers Act, 2002 (REBBA).
+Essentially, this means that individual Ontario real estate agents will now be able to incorporate their business.
 This would allow them to offer more services to clients, invest in new technology and create jobs in their community.
 More importantly, this opens up avenues for better tax planning for Ontario realtors, which we will discuss below.

 What Do Personal Real Estate Corporations Mean for Taxes?

 Does it mean Real estate professionals will pay less taxes with Personal Real Estate Corporations in Ontario?
 Or would they have undue advantage after incorporating?
 The answer is NO. However, a Corporation definitely opens up some avenues for better tax planning in the long-term.
 Our Canadian tax system is fundamentally based on the concept of ‘integration’.
 In simple terms, integration means that everyone should pay the same amount of taxes whether you are incorporated, or you are an individual filer.
 Does integration work perfectly in the real world?
-A perfect integration does not exist, and it is difficult to achieve perfect integration.
+A perfect integration does not exist.

-Currently, real estate agents report their income as sole proprietorship – which simply means that you as an agent will have to pay taxes on the entire amount you earned minus your applicable deductions in that one year.
-However, with this change if the legislation is passed, you as an agent will be able to claim all the allowable deductions under your corporation.
+Currently, real estate agents report their income as sole proprietorship.
+This means that you an agent will have to pay taxes on the entire amount you earned minus your applicable deductions in that one year.
+However, with this change , you as an agent will be able to claim all the allowable deductions under your corporation.
 But, you will have the opportunity to defer your income taxes by not withdrawing all your profit out of the corporation in the same year.
-Income taxes will be payable at corporation level not individual level.
-You will only pay personal taxes once you withdraw after tax money from the corporation.
+Income taxes will be payable at corporation level, not individual level.
+You will only pay personal taxes to the extent you withdraw money from the corporation.

 Should a Real Estate Agent Incorporate?
 What are the Advantages and Disadvantages?